LiuXiaoxuanPKU/LiuXiaoxuanPKU.github.io/docs/index.md

 ### Research Interest
 I am broadly interested in database and machine learning system research.
 My previous work looks into memory optimization for machine learning systems, query optimization, data structure application, compression, and indexes in database.

-**I am trying to hire one ungrad/master researcher working on the data pipeline, please contact xiaoxuan_liu@berkeley.edu if you are interested!**